12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 12 Effective Home Remedies for Dandruff

-1. Apple Cider Vinegar
+1. Apple Cider Vinegar — Best All-Round Dandruff Home Remedy

-Apple cider vinegar (ACV) is one of the most popular and effective dandruff home remedies available.
+Apple cider vinegar (ACV) is one of the most popular and effective home remedies for dandruff available.
 Its acetic acid content helps restore the scalp's natural pH level (between 4.5 and 5.5), creating an environment where the Malassezia fungus cannot survive.
 It also removes dead skin cell buildup and unclogs hair follicles.

 How to use: